loopwerk/loopwerk.io/content/articles/2026-02-01-tim-cook-sold-apples-soul.md

 This is an imperfect solution.
 I'm still in the ecosystem, still contributing to their services revenue, still implicitly supporting a company whose values I no longer recognize.
 But it's the compromise I've found between my principles and the practical reality of my digital life.

 In 2026 I want to set up [Nextcloud](https://nextcloud.com) or [ownCloud](https://owncloud.online) for me and my family, so that I start to move away from Apple's ecosystem, bit by bit.
 I'll probably add a self-hosted Bitwarden instance for password storage.
 Last year I already moved my smart home brains off of Apple's Home app and [onto Home Assistant](/articles/2025/home-assistant-review/).
-I suspect I'll keep using Apple Music going forward: it works on Android (if I would switch to that), it has a web-based player that works on Linux, and my family all use it too.
-And we love to make collaborative playlists for road trips.
+I suspect I'll keep using Apple Music going forward: it works on Android (if I would switch to that), it has a web-based player that works on Linux, and my family all use it too (and we love to make collaborative playlists for road trips).

 ## Final thoughts